 In this article, we discuss the definition of consumer demand and demand theory and the factors that affect them with examples of how demand fluctuates.

 Consumer demand is an economic measure of a group's desire for a product or service based on availability.
 It represents the buying habits of consumers and helps determine the purchasing trends of specific populations.
 Businesses use consumer demand projections and data to evaluate their pricing, revenues and strategies when selling products or services.

 What is demand theory?

-Demand theory is a set of economic principles and ideas that seeks to tie consumer demand to the prices of goods and services on the market.
+Demand theory is a set of economic principles and ideas that seeks to connect consumer demand to the prices of goods and services on the market.
 Demand theory addresses how quantity, price and supply impact consumer demand and buying habits.
-Additionally, this theory is the basis for the economic principles of the demand curve and luxury buying.
+Here are two primary economic principles associated with demand theory:

-Demand curve is an economic principle that depicts the inverse relationship between the price of a good or service and the demand for that item.
-It means that as the price of a good or service goes up, people buy less of it.
-The accuracy of these proportional relationships depends on the stability of outside factors and does not apply to luxury goods or giffen goods—which are basic, non-luxury items like rice or salt.
+The demand curve is an economic principle that depicts the inverse relationship between the price of a good or service and the demand for that item.
+It means that as the price of a good or service increases, people buy less of it.
+The accuracy of these proportional relationships depends on the stability of outside factors and doesn't apply to luxury goods or Giffen goods, which are basic, non-luxury items like rice or salt.

 Luxury buying is a consumer trend in purchasing non-basic goods or services that typically represent social status or wealth.
-Luxury buying trends and habits are an element of demand theory that directly contradicts the demand curve.
-When the price of a luxury item goes up, demand for that item goes up as well.
+Luxury buying trends and habits directly contradict the demand curve.
+When the price of a luxury item increases, demand for that item increases as well.

-Understanding consumer behavior is critical to navigating market trends, developing business models and creating marketing strategies.
+Understanding consumer behavior can help with navigating market trends, developing business models and creating marketing strategies.
 Also, studying the effects that certain factors have on consumer demand helps investors, financial planners and economists make predictions about the stock market and the larger economy.
 Here are five elements that are considered the main determinants of understanding consumer demand:

 1. Item price